ericmalekos/RNASeq-walkthough/README.md

 1. Align reads to genome + counting
 2. "Pseudo align" reads to transcriptome + quantification

-The first (implemented in programs like <code>STAR</code>, <code>cufflinks</code>, and generally anything that produces a BAM/SAM file) has been the standard.
+The first (implemented in programs like STAR<, cufflinks and generally anything that produces a BAM/SAM file) has been the standard.
-Pros:
+**Pros:**
    - produces BAM/SAM for downstream analysis
    - often have additional features like marking novel splice junctions
-Cons:
+**Cons:**
    - relatively slow and/or memory hungry
-   - Although fast by aligner standards, <code>STAR</code> requires ~32 GB of RAM when mapping to human genome
+   - Although fast by aligner standards, STAR requires ~32 GB of RAM when mapping to human genome
    - pseudo aligners on the other hand are often remarked to be runnable on a laptop
    - maybe not as accurate as the pseudo aligners (although, of course, this doesn't seem to be straightforward)

-The second (implemented in <code>Salmon</code> and <code>Kallisto</code>) is a newer method that relies on "pseudo-alignment" and seems to be increasingly popular.
+The second (implemented in Salmon and Kallisto) is a newer method that relies on "pseudo-alignment" and seems to be increasingly popular.
 It compares reads to the transcriptome rather than the genome.
-Pros:
+**Pros:**
    - much less computationally demanding
    - may give better results in terms of both gene and transcript level quantification
    - Salmon and Kallisto are in remarkable agreement, uncommon for bioinformatics tools
-   - made to deal with multimapping reads from the outset (I know <code>STAR</code> also has parameters that can be set in this regard, not sure about other aligners).
+   - made to deal with multimapping reads from the outset (I know STAR also has parameters that can be set in this regard, not sure about other aligners).
-Cons:
+**Cons:**
    - requires an annotated transcriptome
    - less compatible with many downstream tools - in particular those that require BAM/SAMs

 ### Part 2.2 STAR Alignment and Counting

-<code>STAR</code> is a fast but memory hungry aligner (recommends at least 32 GBs for human genome) with a built in gene counting function yeilding the same results as <code>htseq</code> but saving a step by counting as it maps.
+STAR is a fast but memory hungry aligner (recommends at least 32 GBs for human genome) with a built in gene counting function yeilding the same results as *htseq* but saving a step by counting as it maps.
 It seems to be among the most popular transcript aligning tools.
-[More on STAR](https://github.com/alexdobin/STAR).
+[More on *STAR*](https://github.com/alexdobin/STAR).
 Before mapping we need to build a genome index.
 We need:
-1. STAR
+1. *STAR*
 2. Annotation files (GTF or GFF)
 3. Genome